where philosophy and psychology meet words, written and spoken ..

-I’m fascinated by the intersection between psychology, philosophy, creativity, spirituality and technology.
+I’m fascinated by the way in which words shape our psychology, philosophy, creativity and spirituality.
 I write and blog about all these topics in one form or another.
-I’m a digital intelligence coach and consultant, writer and author who spends her time empowering individuals and companies take control of their happiness, well-being, success and technology.
+I’m a writer and author and I spend my time empowering people to take control of their words.
 Oh, and I love to know what makes people tick.

-So why not join me for a while and let’s share a part of each other’s life journey for a while.
+So why not join me and let’s share a part of each other’s life journey for a while?

-Sign up to recieve Linda's weekly message in a bottle newsletter
+Sign up to receive my weekly message in a bottle newsletter

 Getting good quality, helpful information can sometimes feel like looking for a message in a bottle on a beach.
 With my regular newsletters, free downloads and other helpful handy hints, you need never go searching again!

 Each week I’ll send you a newsletter about something that has occurred to me this week about how the world and life works.
 And then monthly, I’ll send out something useful for you to download related to the topics you’re interested in.